-The Sea Otter (Enhydra lutris) is the most smile evoking animals we are lucky to see on all our tours.
+The Sea Otter (Enhydra lutris) is the most smile-evoking animal we are lucky to see on all our tours.
 Some of our guests even want a tour specifically focusing on these remarkable creatures.
 These balls of fur when carrying a pup on her belly constantly grooming the baby are an adorable sight.

 A shrewd colonel in the army had the forethought to express the scientists concern to his superiors.
 Arguing that the army would obtain bad press when these cute animals started washing up on shores as a result of the testing.
 Thankfully, these efforts prevailed, and in 1968 the State of Alaska, US Department of Interior, and the Atomic Energy Commission joined forces and over the course of 2 years relocated 359 otters to 3 locations in SE Alaska including Khaz Bay near Sitka.